bmralph87/food-festival/README.md

 ## Objective
+- Create a dynamic PWA and then deplo to Chrome Apps

+## Description/Usage

-- Create a PWA for a food festival where users can view schedules and purchase tickets for the various events
+-A dynamic PWA for a food festival where users can view schedules, and purchase tickets to a food festival.